chandan989/Loopin/README.md

 ## ⚡ THE PROTOCOL

+The game is session-based.
+Players pay an entry fee in STX to join, which contributes to a prize pool.
+The winner at the end of the session takes the prize.

 ### 🔹 PHASE ONE: TRAIL EMISSION

 Your physical presence bleeds data.
 As you move through the world, your neural interface generates a **Quantum Trail**—a cryptographically signed path visible to all Grid Runners in your sector.
-This trail exists simultaneously in physical space and on-chain, a bridge between meat and mathematics.

 ```
 [PHYSICAL MOVEMENT] → [GPS CAPTURE] → [DIGITAL TRAIL GENERATION] → [REAL-TIME BROADCAST]